ENCODE-DCC/encoded/src/encoded/schemas/changelogs/functional_characterization_experiment.md

 ## Changelog for functional_characterization_experiment.json

 ### Schema version 12
 * The assay_term_names are now more specific for CRISPR screens based on the readout.
+All of these assays will slim to CRISPR screen in the field assay_slims
 ** proliferation CRISPR screen
 ** FlowFISH CRISPR screen
-** Sort-seq CRISPR screen
+** FACS CRISPR screen

 ### Schema version 11
 * An *expression_measurement_method* selection is now required for all *examined_loci* entries